 It is recommended to install a baffle plate when the air outlet is exposed to wind.

 It is recommended to install the outdoor unit with the air inlet facing the wall and NOT directly exposed to the wind.

+- a Baffle plate

-- b Prevailing wind direction - c Air outlet
+- b Prevailing wind direction

+- c Air outlet